 The First-Year Writing office at the University of Connecticut grants waiver requests to students who have completed coursework equivalents of UConn’s First-Year Writing courses (English 1010 and English 1011) at another accredited institution.
 Please note that waivers are available for transfer students ONLY.
-Please also note that we do not respond to waiver requests submitted after the semester has begun until registration for the next semester begins.
+Please also note that we do not process waiver requests for classes in session submitted after the semester has begun.

 Waiver Application Eligibility

 A student is eligible to request a waiver of UConn’s First-Year Writing requirement if ONE of the TWO of the following are true: